 a.
-Procedures and policies for submission of applications and admittance into the Department of Animal Science graduate program are outlined on the department website at www.canr.msu.edu/ans/students/graduate_program/application_process.
+Procedures and policies for submitting applications and gaining admittance to the Department of Animal Science graduate program are outlined on the department website at www.canr.msu.edu/ans/students/graduate_program/application_process.

 B. Master of Science Program

 1. The Master of Science degree is offered under two options